 - Shared Exadata Infrastructure: With this option, you provision and manage only the Autonomous Database, while Oracle handles the Exadata infrastructure deployment and management tasks.
 Both workload types (transaction processing and warehouse) can be provisioned with shared Exadata infrastructure.

-Per-second Billing for Autonomous Databases with Shared Exadata Infrastructure
+Shared Exadata Infrastructure

 When you provision an Autonomous Database with shared Exadata infrastructure, you can configure the network access so that the database uses a private endpoint within one of your tenancy's virtual cloud networks (VCNs).
 When you use a private endpoint, your database is only accessible via the IP address of the associated private endpoint.
 For more information, see Autonomous Database with Private Endpoint.